Best Practices: Blacklisting Prevention

 Why would the University of Pittsburgh's email servers be placed on an email blacklist?

-The University of Pittsburgh permits students, faculty, and staff to forward email messages to outside (non-University) email accounts (such as personal accounts on Gmail, Yahoo!, or Hotmail).
+The University permits students, faculty, and staff to forward email messages to outside (non-University) email accounts (such as personal accounts on Gmail, Yahoo!, or Hotmail).
 University addresses that forward mail to non-University email accounts also forward spam to those non-University accounts if spam filtering is not enabled.
-Because the email message was forwarded from the University of Pittsburgh, Google or Yahoo assume that the University of Pittsburgh's email server is being used to send out spam.
+Because the email message was forwarded from the University, Google or Yahoo assume that the University's email server is being used to send out spam.
 As a result, the University's email server is placed on their blacklist.

 Why does blacklisting cause my email to bounce back to me?

-If you send an email message from your University of Pittsburgh email account to someone whose email system uses blacklists to block mail, then your email will be returned to you without being delivered.
-This will only occur if the University of Pittsburgh's email servers are being blacklisted at the time that you send your email.
+If you send a message from your University email account to someone whose email system uses blacklists to block mail, your email will be returned without being delivered.
+This will only occur if the University email servers are being blacklisted at the time that you send your email.
 Blacklist entries can expire after several hours, so you may not notice an issue.
-However, the University of Pittsburgh's email servers can sometimes be placed on a blacklist for longer periods of time.
+However, the University's email servers can sometimes be placed on a blacklist for longer periods of time.

 What can the University of Pittsburgh do about this?

-Computing Services and Systems Development continues to actively investigate all available technical solutions that may help to prevent the University of Pittsburgh from being blacklisted.
+Pitt Information Technology continues to actively investigate all available technical solutions that may help to prevent the University from being blacklisted.
 As of September 7, 2008, spam filtering was automatically enabled for all University students, faculty, and staff who forward their University email to outside accounts.
 This helps to prevent spam from being forwarded to non-University accounts and helps to prevent the University from being placed on blacklists.

-Having the University of Pittsburgh removed from a blacklist can be problematic.
+Having the University removed from a blacklist can be problematic.
 Most anti-spam services are automated and have no actual representative to whom questions and complaints can be addressed.
 In most cases, they provide only an online form that needs to be completed.
-Such forms may temporarily remove the University from a blacklist, but the University is placed back on the blacklist as soon as the anti-spam service receives new reports of forwarded spam being sent from University email servers.
-Most blacklisting services are not sophisticated enough to understand that the University of Pittsburgh's email servers are forwarding email messages as intended and are not the actual source of spam messages.
+Such forms may temporarily remove the University from a blacklist.
+However, the University is placed back on the blacklist as soon as the anti-spam service receives new reports of forwarded spam being sent from University email servers.
+Most blacklisting services are not sophisticated enough to understand that the University's email servers are forwarding email messages as intended and are not the actual source of spam messages.

 What can I do to help prevent blacklisting?

-CSSD strongly recommends that you do not forward your University email to non-University addresses.
-Your University of Pittsburgh email address (email@example.com) is used by the University for all official electronic mail.
+Pitt IT strongly recommends that you do not forward your University email to non-University addresses.
+Your University email address (firstname.lastname@example.org) is used by the University for all official electronic mail.
 If you choose to read your email from another address, you remain responsible for all messages that are sent to your University email address.

 What can I do if an email message I send is not delivered because of blacklisting?